joshbrew/graphscript/docs/Service.md

 The Service class extends the Graph class and adds additional methods for creating and linking execution graphs.
 All extended Services (WorkerService, HTTPbackend, etc) can load any other Services/Graphs/trees/etc. to serve as the entry point to your program depending on how you need to stage your programs.
 The only incompatibilities are based on nodejs or browser-specific functionality like OS access (command line) or DOM access (without a document and window renderer in node anyway).

 Services provide a unifying function/class loading and message passing framework to make it really easy to chain program functions across http, socket, sse, webrtc, thread, child process, frontend rendering and any of your own protocols.
 It has more features to help with scoping connected node services as well.
+Each service we have on hand produces a single control pattern to make it easier to work with different protocols as well as enable cross-communication by simply defining endpoint nodes and i/o behaviors.

+We are reworking some things to update tree node definitions for routing user endpoints.

 Create routed nodes with any functions, node/graph/service prototypes, any objects at all (e.g. the built in Math object in browsers) to gain state machine and flowgraph functionalities across your program, even remotely as we demonstrated above with threads.